pedronachtigall/MITGARD/Tutorial/README.md

 Checking for rearrangements in the gene order
 =============================================

-- Organelle genomes may present some rearrangements in the gene order, which can be checked by using the option ```--rearrangement True```.
+- Organelle genomes may present some rearrangements in the gene order (when compared to the reference), which can be checked by using the option ```--rearrangement True```.
 - Run MITGARD in single-end mode with the rearrangement parameter activated:
   ```
   MITGARD.py -s test -S ../AD5_merge.fastq.gz -R reference.fasta -c 6 -M 8G --rearrangement True